forcedotcom/devops-center-extension-examples/docs/examples/PromoteOptions.md

 - **Test Options**: Which tests options are passed into the metadata deployment payload.
 - **Promotion Type**: Deploy now, or do a check deploy?
 - **Version Name**: Default value for a newly created version.

+For each of the options sets a developer can control the default selection and/or if the selection is modifiable.

+## Details

 In this example we will load the target pipeline stage from the context, and based on the stage custom object correctly configure the SpiDefaultPromoteOptionsBuilder we are provided.